Pattaya Golf Courses | Play Golf in Pattaya

 (big fairways + limited water = chance for a good score)

-Pattaya Country Club is spread out on over 2,000 rai of park like land amist gentle rolling hills and is one of the closest courses to Pattaya.
+Pattaya Country Club is spread out on over 2,000 rai of park-like land amidst gently rolling hills and is one of the closest courses to Pattaya.
 The golf course is relatively easy and good for golfers of all abilities.

 (interesting layout with narrow fairways and undulated greens)

-Pleasant Valley Golf & Country Club is located amongst the mountains north of the city of Pattaya and is cooled by the breezes blowing across the golf course.
+Pleasant Valley Golf & Country Club located amongst the mountains north of the city of Pattaya and often gets the breezes blowing across the golf course.
 The Khao Kheow National Park with lakes and waterfall are located only a few minutes drive from the course.
 It's an excellent place for relaxation not just for golfers, but also for families.